ista-vamos/shamon/compiler/README.md

 python3 compiler/main.py -o <OUTPUT_FILE> --with-tessla <VAMOS_SPECIFICATION_FILE> --dir <OUTPUT_DIR>
 ```

-The compiler will update the `Cargo.toml` file and generate a Foreign Function Interface (FFI) so that the final monitor can make use of Tessla code.
+The compiler will update the `Cargo.toml` file and generate a Foreign Function Interface (FFI) so that the final monitor can make use of Tessla-generated code.

 3. Generate a static library by running `cargo build` inside `OUTPUT_DIR`.
 This will generate the file `<OUTPUT_DIR>/target/debug/libmonitor.a`, which you have to link when compiling the final monitor.